elcengine/elcengine.github.io/docs/getting-started/type-inference.md

 - `ExecInt()` - Executes the query and returns the result as an `int`.
 This method is useful for queries that return a single integer value, such as count queries or schedule queries which return a cron entry ID.

 - `ExecSS()` - Executes the query and returns the result as a slice of strings.
 This method is useful for queries that return an array of strings, such as distinct queries.

+- `ExecInto()` - Executes the query and unmarshals the result into the provided result variable.
+It is useful when you want to extract results into a custom struct other than the model type such as when you populate certain fields.